BioContainers/edu/docs/best_practices.rst

        mercurial \
        subversion

-..

-   Note: Don't install build tools without good reason:
-   Build tools take up a lot of space, and building from source is often slow.
+.. note:: Note: Don't install build tools without good reason: Build tools take up a lot of space, and building from source is often slow.
 If you're just installing somebody else's software, it's usually not necessary to build from source and it should be avoided.
 For instance, it is not necessary to install python, gcc, etc. to get the latest version of node.js up and running on a Debian host.
 There is a binary tarball available on the node.js downloads page.
 Similarly, redis can be installed through the package manager.

 There are at least a few good reasons to have build tools: